Yasmin Said

-Yasmin Said (/'saɪd/) is a Kenyan actress who won an award for Best Lead Actress in TV Drama at the Kalasha Awards in 2020.
-Said was born on 7 October 2000 and raised in Nairobi.
+Yasmin Said (/'saɪd/; born 7 October 2000) is a Kenyan actress who won an award for Best Lead Actress in TV Drama at the Kalasha Awards in 2020.
+Said was raised in Nairobi.
 She served as a brand ambassador for Indomie until 2021.

 Awards and nominations

 Said won the Best Lead Actress in TV Drama award at Kalasha Awards in 2020 for her role in the series Maria on Citizen TV.